mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 ```

 - `display:grid` is going to make any child element inside of `#grid` become a "cell"
-- `grid-area:1/1` essentially says _put both `layer-` in the same grid cell at row 1, column 1_.
+- `grid-area:1/1` essentially says _put both `layer-` elements in the same grid cell at row 1, column 1_.
 This effectively stacks them on top of each other and because we have not defined any alignment properties they start in the upper-left corner of the containing `#grid` element.

 ## 3. Place content

-Let's move these entire grid content towards the middle:
+Let's center the cells as if they were all one object towards the of `#grid`:

 <ConcentricSquares class="place-content" />